abunickabhi/FPGA_2023/README.md

 ## Introduction

-The MAX_10_Dev_Board presents a compact and low priced FPGA development platform suitable for new comers to the FPGA world.
+The custom MAX_10_Dev_Board presents a compact and low priced FPGA development platform suitable for new comers to the FPGA world.
 The on-board Altera/Intel® MAX® 10 FPGA revolutionizes non-volatile integration by delivering advanced processing capabilities in a low-cost, single chip small form factor programmable logic device.
-The board is designed to be used in the simplest possible implementation targeting the Intel/Altera MAX 10 device up to 2000 LEs.
+The board is designed to be used in the simplest possible implementation targeting the Intel/Altera MAX 10 device.

 The MAX_10_Board has a collection of interfaces including two external GPIO headers to extend designs beyond the MAX_10_Board, on-board USB-to-serial interface device for interfacing to a PC, as well as